Frequently asked questions (FAQs)

 Your bike and equipment are your responsibility when using the rail trail.

-Along the rail trail there are many rest areas that offer bike racks, as well as at Murwillumbah Railway Station and many of the local businesses.
+Along the rail trail there are many rest areas that offer bike racks, as well as many of the local businesses.
 You should travel with your own bike lock.

 There is an e-bike charging station available at the Murwillumbah Railway Station located at the Northern end of the platform.
 The charger is complimentary to use, and you must bring your own charging cord.